LunarXSec/todo-cli/README.md

 # todo-cli
-This is for managing the things you have to d
+This is for managing the things you have to do